Gyeeta/gyeeta.github.io/blog/2022-11-10-introducing-gyeeta.md

 tags: [introduction, welcome]
 ---

 We (the team @ Exact Solutions, Inc.)  are very happy to introduce [Gyeeta](https://github.com/gyeeta) to help with meeting your organization's Observability and Monitoring needs.

 We felt the need for Gyeeta for the following reasons :

 - Few tools exist currently in the Free and Open source space which can be quickly deployed.
-  Tools such as [Prometheus](https://prometheus.io) and [Opentracing](https://opentracing.io)
-  exist, but require the applications to expose their metrics using exporters or require specific Application stacks.
+  Tools such as [Prometheus](https://prometheus.io) and frameworks such as [Opentracing](https://opentracing.io) exist, but require the applications to expose their metrics using exporters or require specific Application stacks.